Fall 2013 Registration is now open! Click here to register!

 Girls on the Run of Hamilton County is a life-changing, character development program for girls in third- through eighth-grade who live in Hamilton County.
 Through exercise, positive reinforcement and encouraging role models, girls learn about self-esteem and confidence, which helps them deal with life challenges in their critical pre-teen years.

-Trained coaches meet twice a week for 12-week sessions with girls where each lesson combines running and walking games with various life skills; including healthy eating, leadership, setting goals, cooperation and other age-appropriate topics.
+Trained coaches lead twice a week for 12-week sessions with girls where each lesson combines running and walking games with various life skills; including healthy eating, leadership, setting goals, cooperation and other age-appropriate topics.

 Girls on the Run® of Hamilton County, started in 2010, is an Independent Council of Girls on the Run® International, founded in 1996, by Molly Barker, a visionary, Ironman triathlete.
 Today there are more than 200 councils across the United States and Canada, with new locations added every year.